-Full treatise image and details
+Full treatise image

 Gaelic manuscripts held in the National Library of Scotland date from the Middle Ages to the present time.
 The older manuscripts form the largest collection of late medieval Scottish Gaelic manuscripts in the world.